 *If anyone wishes to have a private Baptism please be advised that only our Deacons officiate private Baptisms.
 If the family wishes for a priest, they will have to do a public Baptism on the available dates provided each month*

 Next, submit the completed form, along with your child's Birth Certificate, to the parish office.
 Parents and Sponsors are required to attend a Baptismal Preparation Class.
-We offer the class every Third Thursday of the month at Sacred Heart Parish at 6:30PM in English and Spanish.
 The preparation process is completed once the parents and Godparents have attended the Baptismal Preparation Class and all paperwork has been submitted.

 The sacrament of marriage is a visible sign of God’s love for the Church.
 When a man and a woman are married in the Church, they receive the grace needed for a lifelong bond of unity.